Dictionary of Revolutionary Marxism

 [Note for users of Microsoft Internet Explorer version 8 and some other browsers: These browsers distort the columns in the displays in the files above.
 This can be rectified by clicking on the “compatibility view” button next to the “refresh button” at the top of the browser.]

 This is an encyclopedic dictionary of terms, phrases and concepts which are used in the discussion of topics in philosophy, politics and political economy (economics).
 Many of these terms and phrases are commonly used by revolutionary Marxists, though others are mostly used only by bourgeois ideologists.
 However, unless otherwise stated, all the definitions given in this dictionary are from the point of view of revolutionary Marxism (or Marxism-Leninism-Maoism).
-There are also many definitions of terms and phrases used in the discussions of the Russian, Chinese and other revolutions.
+Also included are many definitions of terms and phrases used in the discussions of the Russian, Chinese and other revolutions.
+There are also a number of terms used in the physical sciences, especially where these sciences relate in some way to Marxist philosophy or politics.
 And, finally, there are numerous capsule biographies of people, revolutionaries or otherwise.